FabricioRocha/input_br/input_br/planilha/README.md

 Published in three parts, all of them included in the 4th volume of bound fascicles in the most popular INPUT binding scheme in Brazil.
 This is 100% BASIC code with no machine code embedded and very few POKEs and PEEKs and alikes, and wow it´s a spreadsheet, so I thought it would be a good first program to type in and study.

 The MSX BASIC code file here has 8954 characters in 229 lines &ndash; I have included 5 comment (REM) lines and some line breaks, so it is actually a bit larger than the original, print version.

-I still have not tested the code in an emulator.
+I tried to run the program on [WebMSX](https://webmsx.org) and [MSXPen](https://msxpen.com/) (uses the same WebMSX engine) but had no luck.
+The only way to get the file into the emulator is adding it to a disk image, but probably because of MSX Disk BASIC I kept getting an "Out of memory in 30" error (while DIMensioning the two main arrays).

 It is a very simple spreadsheet program which makes heavy use of string manipulation functions in BASIC, especially the following: